 The three individual tests are automatically averaged and displayed on the LCD in accordance with the ASTM procedure.
 This data together with time and date of the test are stored in the memory for subsequent uploading to a PC.
 An extractor is supplied to facilitate probe removal after the test.

-For In-Place Testing of Normal and High-Performance Concrete
+For In-Place Testing of Concrete at Standard and Low Power

 Q. Why use three probes?